barulicm/gizmo-platform.github.io/src/code/circuit_python/hello.md

 For this tutorial, we'll be using the `board.LED` pin constant.
 This "pin" isn't one of the pins that run along the edge of the board.
-Instead, it is wired up to control the LED built into the Raspberry Pi PICO.
+Instead, it is wired up to control the LED built into the Raspberry Pi Pico.

 ## The digitalio Module